 The first study year is characterized by a university-specific offering of disciplinary education that builds on and expands upon the students' entrance qualifications.
 Students select introductory modules for a total of 45 CP from the CHOICE area of a variety of study programs, of which 15-45 CP will belong to their intended major.
 A unique feature of our curricular structure allows students to select their major freely upon entering Constructor University.
-The team of Academic Advising Services offers curriculum counseling to all Bachelor students independently of their major, while Academic Advisors, in their capacity as contact persons from the faculty, support students in deciding on their major study program.To pursue an MMDA major, the following CHOICE modules (30 CP) need to be taken as mandatory modules during the first year of study:
+The team of Academic Advising Services offers curriculum counseling to all Bachelor students independently of their major, while Academic Advisors, in their capacity as contact persons from the faculty, support students in deciding on their major study program.
+To pursue an MMDA major, the following CHOICE modules (30 CP) need to be taken as mandatory modules during the first year of study:

-- CHOICE Module: Analysis (m, 7.5 CP) - CHOICE Module: Programming in Python and C++ (m, 7.5 CP) - CHOICE Module: Linear Algebra (m, 7.5 CP) - CHOICE Module: Mathematical Modelling (m, 7.5 CP)
+• CHOICE Module: Analysis (m, 7.5 CP)

+• CHOICE Module: Scientific Programming with Python (m, 7.5 CP)

+• CHOICE Module: Linear Algebra (m, 7.5 CP)

+• CHOICE Module: Mathematical Modelling (m, 7.5 CP)
-Students can choose between the following two mandatory elective CHOICE modules in the second semester:

-- CHOICE Module: Core Algorithms and Data Structures (me, 7.5 CP) or - CHOICE Module: Algorithms and Data Structures (me, 7.5 CP)

-The remaining CHOICE module (7.5 CP) can be selected in the first semester of study according to interest and/or with the aim of allowing a change of major (see 2.2.1.1 below).
+The remaining CHOICE module (15 CP) can be selected according to interest and/or with the aim of allowing a change of major (see 2.2.1.1 below).

 Analysis and Linear Algebra cover the foundations of the areas of calculus and linear algebra from a rigorous mathematical perspective.
-In addition, the modules Mathematical Modelling and either the CHOICE modules Core Algorithms and Data Structures or Algorithms and Data Structures provide the foundation for mathematical modeling and basic programming skills.
+In addition, the modules Mathematical Modelling and Scientific Programming with Python provide the foundation for mathematical modeling and basic programming skills.
 These CHOICE modules are complemented by the Methods modules (Matrix Algebra and Advanced Calculus I + II) which equip students with complementary skills in calculus and linear algebra, see Section 2.2.4.1.